chec/commercejs-examples/templates/tutorial-template.md

 ## Getting Started

-These instructions a project up and running on your local machine for development
+These instructions guides you on getting a project up and running on your local machine for development.

 ### Installing project dependencies

-A step by step series on how to get a development environment running
+A step by step series on how to get a development environment running.

 1. Say what the step will be